ABOUT OUR EDITORIAL TEAM

 How We Use AI

 Some articles on Why Japan are drafted with AI assistance.
-AI helps us organize ideas, create article outlines, improve clarity, and prepare explanations for international readers.
+AI helps us organize ideas, create article outlines, improve clarity, prepare explanations for international readers, and support translation or wording checks.

 However, AI is not treated as the final authority.
-Before publication, we review and edit the content to reduce awkward wording, overgeneralization, misleading cultural claims, and overly mechanical explanations.
+Before publication, content is reviewed and edited by a Japan-based human editor to reduce awkward wording, overgeneralization, misleading cultural claims, and overly mechanical explanations.

 Important note